Funding and Financial Support

 • Internal Fellowship Application for New and Continuing Students: Students are encouraged to explore available campus fellowships each year and apply through the Graduate Studies website.
 The annual deadline for new and continuing students is January 15.
 Continuing Students: consult with your advisor to determine whether applying is appropriate for your acaemic and funding goals.

-• Teaching Assistant Opportunities in Mathematics: For graduate students outside of the Department of Mathematics, available opportunities will be posted on Handshake once positions have been filled internally.
+• TA Opportunities in Mathematics: For graduate students outside of the Department of Mathematics, available opportunities will be posted on Handshake once positions have been filled internally.
 To be eligible, applicants must: be a registered full-time student; have a minimum GPA of 3.0; have completed TA Orientation; and, meet English language proficiency requirements (for international students).

 • Readership Opportunities in Mathematics: Typically available only to undergraduate students majoring in Mathematics during the academic year, while graduate students are given hiring preference for Summer Sessions.